UpsidedownFalcon/IMU-Turntable/PRD.md

 ![Initial Stepper Sketch](Images_MD/StepperTurntable.jpg)
 The drawback with using such a direct drive system is that the stepper motor at the base will have a greater load than the stepper motor at the top because the mass of the turntable + IMU > mass of IMU. **Next step** is to figure out which specific stepper motors to use - for that:
 - Need to research which specific stepper motors there are in [Existing Product Analysis: Specific Stepper Motors](#specific-stepper-motors) and their corresponding torques, dimensions and mass
-- Need to determine which combination of motors to use and where
+- Need to determine which combination of stepper motors to use and where, shown in [Final Design: Stepper Motor Selection Calculations](#stepper-motor-selection-calculations)
 </details>

 ## 6. Final Design

+### Stepper Motor Selection Calculations

 ## 7. Manufacturing